 White Gold Corp (TSXV: WGO) (OTC: WHGOF)

-Junior miners are the ‘Aggressive Growth’ segment of our Mining stock Portfolio.
+The ‘Aggressive Growth’ segment of our Mining stock Portfolio consists of junior Miners.

-These fledgling Mining companies make up 15 to 30% of our Mining stock Portfolio depending on individual tolerance for risk.
+Knowing how to invest in junior Mining stocks is important since these fledgling companies make up 15 to 30% of our overall Mining stock Portfolio depending on our individual tolerance for risk.

 As micro-cap stocks (less than $300 million market cap), the Juniors are on the risky end of the spectrum so we limit our exposure to them as part of responsible Portfolio planning and Risk management.